East Asian Languages and Cultures

 Along with Global Miami Plan Foundation courses, you would take language classes in either Japanese or Chinese, depending on your concentration.
 Other courses like Geography of East Asia, Politics of China and Japan, International Relations of East Asia and Buddhism in China, Korea, and Japan are also offered.

 What can I do with this major?

-Although the EALC major is new for 2006-2007, graduates with Japanese and Chinese minors have taken jobs in computer software companies, airline companies, the military, educational institutions, and publishing companies.
+Graduates have taken jobs in computer software companies, airline companies, the military, educational institutions, and publishing companies.